jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 - https://github.com/Denys88/rl_games/blob/d6ccfa59c85865bc04d80ca56b3b0276fec82f90/rl_games/common/a2c_common.py#L474
     - As far as I can tell, RL Games does not do any bootstrapping of good terminations.
 I added bootstrapping to the function linked above in my own fork and found that performance actually decreased.

 ### Generalized Advantage Estimation
+You basically tune the amount of bootstrapping in a bias- varaince tradeoff.
+More bootstrapping is lower variance but introduces bias from your function approximator.

 GAE is from the paper [High-Dimensional Continuous Control Using Generalized Advantage Estimation](https://arxiv.org/pdf/1506.02438.pdf).
 I have found GAE is useful in improving performance.
 Its just another knob to turn.
 In most training runs, I set gamma to 0.99 and lambda = 0.95.
 The lambda parameters can be though of as a factor used control the amount of bootstrapping.
 0 is no bootstrapping, where 1 is td-learning (lots of bootstrapping).
 As you increase the number of samples per iteration, you will perform better with lambda set to 1.

 Code examples:
 - https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail/blob/efc71f600a2dca38e188f18ca85b654b37efd9d2/a2c_ppo_acktr/storage.py#L73